ManimCommunity/manim/README.md

 ## Help with Manim

-If you need help installing or using Manim, feel free to reach out to our [Reddit Community](https://www.reddit.com/r/manim) or [Discord
+If you need help installing or using Manim, feel free to reach out to our [Discord Server](https://discord.gg/mMRrZQW) or [Reddit Community](https://www.reddit.com/r/manim).
-Server](https://discord.gg/mMRrZQW).
 If you would like to submit bug report or feature request, please open an issue.

 ## Contributing